 5. Lawrence Taylor (LT)

-Who is the best football player in nfl history?
+Who is the best football player in NFL history?
 Lawrence Taylor single-handedly changed many positions and offensive schemes in the NFL forever.
-In the 1970s, the average NFL quarterback was only slightly larger than Taylor, averaging 6'3" tall and weighing 255 lbs. as the league began its attack on the quarterback-oriented system, with running plays A pass-catching back and less of a rusher, Taylor entered the league during this transition and completely took over it.
+In the 1970s, the average NFL quarterback was only slightly larger than Taylor, averaging 6'3" tall and weighing 255 lbs.
+As the league began its attack on the quarterback-oriented system, with running plays A pass-catching back and less of a rusher, Taylor entered the league during this transition and completely took over it.

 Football tips for beginners - Important resources to help you win against the house.